2025 Environment Canterbury election: Background

-Chairperson
+Chairperson during the previous triennium

 Following the 2022 Environment Canterbury election, councillors Peter Scott and Craig Pauling were nominated for the role of chairperson.
 The vote was tied and Scott became chair through a draw.
 On 3 May 2024, Scott stepped down as chair after admitting he was illegally irrigating part of his South Canterbury farm during a Newstalk ZB radio interview.
 Environment Canterbury commissioned an independent investigation into Scott's activities.
 Pauling became acting chair following Scott's resignation.
 Scott resumed his role as chair in July, but stepped down again in September after it was revealed he had exceeded the speed limit 678 times in his council-provided car since January.

 Ngāi Tahu representation

 The Fifth National Government sacked the Environment Canterbury councillors and replaced them with commissioners.
 Initially, one of the commissioners—Donald Couch—was appointed on the recommendation of Ngāi Tahu.
 Couch was later replaced by Elizabeth Cunningham.
 The arrangement was formalised through the Environment Canterbury (Transitional Governance Arrangements) Act 2016, which specified that two commissioners appointed must be recommended by Ngāi Tahu.
 When the commissioners retired in 2019 and ECan returned to a fully elected council, an attempt was made to secure two permanent Ngāi Tahu seats on the council, but a local bill was defeated in parliament.
 In response, two mana whenua experts were appointed—Yvette Couch-Lewis and Iaean Cranwell—who did not have voting rights, but advised at council and committee meetings.
 The Canterbury Regional Council (Ngāi Tahu Representation) Act 2022 was passed by the Sixth Labour Government.
 It allows Ngāi Tahu to appoint two representatives to ECan with full voting rights, bringing the number of council members to sixteen.
 The Sixth National Government asked ECan to repeal the 2022 act; as a local act, it is up to ECan to make a request to have the legislation changed.
 ECan councillors voted to reject the government's request, with only Cr David East supporting the government's approach.
 Consequently, ECan has 14 elected councillors and 2 councillors appointed by Ngāi Tahu.